josefigueredo/propify-challenge/Challenge.md

 I have never used mybatis, so to speed up my refactor I will not use it.
 But in normal conditions I would investigate and learn about it.
 The class PropertyService says: "Sending the alert should be non-blocking (asynchronous)", so instead of only make that part non-blocking I will use spring's proyect reactor to make the entire app non-blocking in conjunction with r2dbc (mysql flavor) to make the access to de db non-blocking also.

+## Step 2
+I need to create 2 repositories one for properties and one for addresses.
+I have to change most of the mybatis mapping automagic things to jpa automagic.
+I have to create a configuration for r2dbc so I create the schema and insert some data.